Note: This post was originally published on 12/23/15; Updated 12/10/18 for added value.

-- Be polite and thank the sender for their message.
+- Be polite and thank the sender for the message.
 Let them know that you received it.

 - Let the sender know how long you’ll be gone for.
 Include exact dates to avoid any confusion.

-- If you want, you can include an alternative method of communication.
-For example, you might way to say, “For urgent matters, please contact my coworker Mike Smith at XYZ.”
+- If possible, you may want to include a back-up contact.
+For example, “For urgent matters, please contact my coworker, Mike Smith, at XYZ.”

-Thank you for your message.
-Please note that I am out of the office and will not be returning until [Return Date].
+Thank you for your message!
+I am currently out of the office returning [Return Date].

-If you need immediate assistance during my absence, please contact my coworker [Contact’s Name] at [Contact’s Email Address].
+If you need immediate assistance while I'm out, please contact my coworker, [Coworker’s Name], at [Coworker’s Email Address].
 Otherwise, I will respond to your email as soon as possible upon my return.

-Want more email tips to use throughout the year?
-Check out our free guide, Best Practices for Email Marketing, below!
+And hey, if you want more email tips to use throughout the year (particularly when it comes to emailing your organization's membership), check out our free guide, Best Practices for Email Marketing, below!